septi0/usbackup/README.md

 ## Description

-**UsBackup** is a simple backup software that allows files, databases, openwrt configs to be backed up.
+**UsBackup** is a backup software that allows files, databases, openwrt configs to be backed up.
 It is designed to run as a background process and to be as simple as possible.

 It features a simple configuration file that allows you to configure different snapshots, snapshot levels, the backup sources and the backup destinations.
 It also features a simple reporting system that can send email or slack reports after the backup is finished eighter globally or for each snapshot.